odisfm/zcx-core/docs/content/recipes/screensaver.md

 Have you seen the videos where people create [lightshows on their Launchpads?](https://www.youtube.com/watch?v=EUW480TtH1M)

-Let's make a button that turns one on!
+Let's make a control that turns one on!

 ## The lightshow